 Center for Astrophysics, Harvard & Smithsonian

 I’m a PhD student in Astronomy & Astrophysics at Harvard University.
-I primarily work with Professor Charlie Conroy as a part of the broader Sloan Digital Sky Survey and H3 Survey collaborations.
-During the summer, I work with Hans-Walter Rix at the Max Planck Institute for Astronomy on understanding the formation of the Milky Way.
-Since 2023, I’ve spent most of my time working as the Deputy Project Scientist for the Via Project, designing and building the next-generation ViaSpec instrument.
+I primarily work with Professor Charlie Conroy, studying the Milky Way as a part of the broader Sloan Digital Sky Survey and H3 Survey collaborations.
+During the summer, I work with Hans-Walter Rix at the Max Planck Institute for Astronomy to understand the structure and evolution of our galaxy.
+Since 2023, I’ve spent most of my time as the Deputy Project Scientist for the Via Project, designing and building the next-generation ViaSpec instrument.

 A compilation of all my publications is available on NASA ADS or Google Scholar.